Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Guide us, St. Joseph Through this time of transition.
 Help your princes in their efforts To fill this lofty position.
 Help them to elect a leader With a strong hand, Someone with the wisdom And the strength to take a stand.

-Up the ladder: I don't know
+Up the ladder: Put it away!

-Down the ladder: Put it away!
+Down the ladder: The Haiku

 You must be logged in to leave comments.
 Vote: